xpring-eng/Xpring-JS/README.md

 #### Retrieving a Balance

-A `XRPClient` can check the balance of an account on the XRP Ledger.
+An `XRPClient` can check the balance of an account on the XRP Ledger.

 ```javascript
 const { XRPClient } = require("xpring-js");